wbuchanan/crossvalidate/README.md

 models with the same training set, for example.

 ### Decisions
-- [ ] Should the kfold option cause the splitting to generate K-Folds in the validation set?
-Should this be an option?
+- [x] Should the kfold option cause the splitting to generate K-Folds in the validation set?  _Changed so the validation and test sets do not have any folds._
-- [ ] Are we handling time-series/panel train/test splits in the best/most common way?
+- [x] Are we handling time-series/panel train/test splits in the best/most common way? _This is tricky since most of the literature I've seen related to this is done in the context of forecasting.
+So, now the data will be split, and an additional variable will be created to indicate the records that should be used to test subsequent forecasting (e.g., the timepoints > `tpoint')._
-- [ ] Change the type for tpoint to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates and to allow users to specify values like `td(01jan2024)`.
+- [x] Change the type for tpoint to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates and to allow users to specify values like `td(01jan2024)`. _updated to allow arbitrary values to be passed.  need to include an additional validation test on the tpoint input along the lines of "(t[dcC].*)|([\d\.]+)" to allow all potential date, datetime, and numeric representations of time to be passed._
-- [ ] Update handling for xt cases to check : char \_dta[iis] and : char \_dta[tis]
+- [x] Update handling for xt cases to check : char \_dta[iis] and : char \_dta[tis]
-for the panel and time variables instead of handling an error from a call to `xtset`.
+for the panel and time variables instead of handling an error from a call to `xtset`. _the program now gets the xt/ts set information from these characteristics instead of capturing a call to xtset._

 ### Testing
 Here are things that we need to test for this program:
-- [ ] Standard train/test split functions correctly (e.g., requested proportions)
+- [x] Standard train/test split functions correctly (e.g., requested proportions)
+- [x] Standard tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] Standard train/validation/test split functions correctly (e.g., requested proportions)
+- [x] Standard tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] K-Fold train/test split functions correctly (e.g., requested proportions)
+- [x] K-Fold tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] K-Fold train/validation/test split functions correctly (e.g., requested proportions)
+- [x] K-Fold tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] XT/Panel train/test split functions correctly (e.g., requested proportions)
+- [ ] XT/Panel tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] XT/Panel train/validation/test split functions correctly (e.g., requested proportions)
+- [ ] XT/Panel tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [x] XT/Panel K-Fold train/test split functions correctly (e.g., requested proportions)
-- [ ] Standard tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [ ] XT/Panel K-Fold tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [ ] Standard train/validation/test split functions correctly (e.g., requested proportions)
+- [x] XT/Panel K-Fold train/validation/test split functions correctly (e.g., requested proportions)
-- [ ] Standard tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [ ] XT/Panel K-Fold tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [ ] Test all cases that should throw an error
-- [ ]
+- [ ] Test all of the above scenarios with if expressions

 ## classify